-Yukon XL competes with Ford Expedition EL, Suburban, and, if cargo space isn't as critical, Toyota Sequoia and INFINITI QX56.
-Yukon XL Denali alternatives include the Lincoln Navigator L, Cadillac Escalade ESV, and Mercedes-Benz GL450.
+Yukon XL competes with Ford Expedition EL, Suburban, and, if cargo space isn't as critical, Toyota Sequoia and Infiniti QX56.
+Yukon XL Denali alternatives include the Lincoln Navigator L, Cadillac Escalade ESV, and Mercedes-Benz GL-Class.

 Yukon XL SLE standard equipment includes three-zone automatic climate control, rear audio controls with headphone jacks (you supply headphones), power front bucket seats and center console, AM/FM/CD/MP3/XM sound system; Bluetooth; cruise control; OnStar Directions & Connections with a six-month subscription; driver information center; power windows/locks/heated mirrors with manual folding; leather-wrapped, tilt steering wheel with audio controls; 40/20/40 split front bench seat; six-way power driver's seat; 60/40 split folding second-row bench seat; 50/50 third-row split folding seat; automatic headlights; roof rails (with crossrails on 1500); side steps; locking rear differential; three power outlets; P265/70R17 all-season tires on bright aluminum wheels; tow hooks; tow package (receiver hitch, seven-pin wiring harness); intermittent rear wipe/wash; and floor mats.
 4WD models also get an aluminum-block engine, 3.42:1 axle ratio, and front tow hooks.
 Options include a Convenience package ($1060) with adjustable pedals, remote start, rear park assist, rearview camera; integrated trailer brake controller ($200); Z71 off-road package ($560); two-speed transfer case ($100); 20-inch wheel packages; rear-seat entertainment ($1295); and towing package ($330).

-Yukon XL Denali ($57,675) and Denali AWD ($60,760) come with a 6.2-liter V8 and Autoride active electronic suspension with rear load-leveling.
-Denali models come fully loaded, with a wood and leather-wrapped, heated, power-tilt steering wheel; heated first- and second-row seats; 12-way power front seats with lumbar adjustment; memory for the driver's seat and mirrors; power-folding second-row seats; removable three-passenger split-folding third-row seat; power-folding exterior mirrors with integrated turn signals, driver's side auto-dimming and reverse tilting; rain-sensing wipers with heated washers; power liftgate; Bluetooth; HDD navigation (as described in the Introduction) integrated into a Bose 10.1 Centerpoint Surround Sound audio system and including voice activation, XM satellite radio, and a rearview camera; added noise insulation and cooling capacity; Side Blind Zone Alert; and 20-inch wheels and tires (18-inch wheels are available for poor roads, tire chains).
+Yukon XL Denali ($59,350) and Denali AWD ($62,435) come with a 403-hp 6.2-liter V8 and Autoride active electronic suspension with rear load-leveling.
+Denali models come fully loaded, with a wood and leather-wrapped, heated, power-tilt steering wheel; heated first- and second-row seats; 12-way power front seats with lumbar adjustment; memory for the driver's seat and mirrors; power-folding second-row seats; removable three-passenger split-folding third-row seat; power-folding exterior mirrors with integrated turn signals, driver's side auto-dimming and reverse tilting; rain-sensing wipers with heated washers; power liftgate; Bluetooth; HDD navigation integrated into a Bose Centerpoint Surround Sound audio system and including voice activation, XM satellite radio, and a rearview camera; added noise insulation and cooling capacity; Side Blind Zone Alert; and 20-inch wheels and tires (18-inch wheels are available for poor roads, tire chains).
 Options are limited.
 The Denali's own Sun, Entertainment and Destination Package ($2535) bundles a power sunroof with rear-seat entertainment and other equipment.
 Rear entertainment is also available separately ($1,295), as are power side steps ($1095).
 A range of wheels are available, up to 22-inch chrome ($2995).